-Samsung was the first to pack advanced facial recognition technologies into a top-tier flagship with iris scanning technology inside the ill fated Galaxy Note 7.
+Samsung was the first to pack advanced facial recognition technologies into a top-tier flagship with iris scanning technology inside the ill-fated Galaxy Note 7.
 The technology stuck around inside the Galaxy S8 and new Note 8, which forms part of Samsung’s security suite alongside a broader face recognition system and fingerprint options.

-Apple Face ID
+Apple Face ID and 3D scanning

 The iPhone X comes equipped with an array of sensors designed to capture details of your face.
 For starters, it uses an infrared flood light to illuminate your face, which will work regardless of your surrounding lighting conditions as it’s outside of the visible spectrum.
 A secondary 30,000-point infrared laser matrix is then beamed out, which reflects off the flood light.
 Rather than snapping a picture of this infrared light, a special infrared camera detects subtle changes in the matrix point reflections as your face makes minute movements, which allows the camera to capture very accurate 3D depth data.